keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 “Shut up,” she panted.
 Left.
 Right.
 Left.
 Right.
-More eyes.
-More judgement.
+Her internal commentary had been mouthy all week.
 </p>

 <p>
 <i>In fact, in 2010, a group of veterinarians published an article noting nineteen different occasions of male otters attacking baby seals.
-One such included an adult male otter raping a baby seal to literal death.
-It’s not just otters.
 Species from primates to pigeons partake in “forced copulation” or “sexual coercion.”</i>
 </p>

 <p>